pdav/casan/README.md

 * master: code for the master processor
 * arduino: code for the slave processor running on Arduino

+Please read the specific README in each subdirectory.

 Source code style guide
 -----------------------